stevebarakat/Minimoog/docs/onboarding-readme.md

 # Onboarding Component

 The Onboarding component provides a step-by-step guided tour for new users to learn about the Minimoog synthesizer interface.
-It uses Radix UI Tooltip for accessible tooltips and renders in a portal for proper positioning.
+It uses custom tooltip components with portal rendering for proper positioning and is automatically disabled on mobile devices.

 ## 🗂️ Quick Overview